dandi/handbook/docs/40_development.md

    contacts` checkbox under the `Organize your contacts` step.
 Do not set any tags during the `Tag your contacts` step.
-In the `Match column labels to contact information` step, visually verify that the email address, first name, and last name columns look correct matched.
+In the `Match column labels to contact information` step, visually verify that the email address, first name, and last name columns look correctly matched.
 In the `Subscribe contacts to marketing` step, ensure that `Subscribed` is selected in the dropdown.
 In the `Review and complete your import`, read over the summary and ensure it is correct before clicking the `Complete Import` button to finish the process.